 The Cost of Benefits is Breaking Education Budgets

 This average total pay of nearly $100K per year back in 2013-14 is certainly higher today – even if salaries were not raised, payments for retirement benefits have grown.
-For their 35,000 employees, LAUSD now carries an unfunded pension liability of $6.8 billion, and their OBEB unfunded liability (OPEB stands for “other post employment benefits,” primarily retirement health insurance) has now reached a staggering $14.9 billion.
+For their 35,000 employees, LAUSD now carries an unfunded pension liability of $6.8 billion, and their OPEB unfunded liability (OPEB stands for “other post employment benefits,” primarily retirement health insurance) has now reached a staggering $14.9 billion.
 CalSTRS, the pension system that collects and funds pension benefits for most LAUSD employees, receives funds directly from the state that, in a complete accounting, need to also count towards their total compensation.
 And CalSTRS, as of June 30, 2017 (the next update, through 6/30/2018, will be available May 2019), was only 62 percent funded.
 Sixty-two percent!

-The reason to belabor these unfunded retirement benefits is to make it very clear: LAUSD paying an amount equivalent to 13.92 percent of each employees salary into the pension funds isn’t enough.
+The reason to belabor these unfunded retirement benefits is to make it very clear: LAUSD paying an amount equivalent to 13.92 percent of each employee’s salary into the pension funds isn’t enough.
 What LAUSD teachers have been promised in terms of retirement pensions and health insurance benefits requires pre-funding far in excess of 13.92 percent.
 To accurately estimate how much they really make, you have to add the true amount necessary to pay for these pensions and OPEB.
 This real total compensation average is well over $100K per year.

 To put LAUSD teacher compensation in even more accurate context, consider how many days per year they actually work.
 This isn’t to dispute or disparage the long hours many (but not all) teachers put in.
 A conscientious teacher’s work day doesn’t begin when the students arrive in the classroom, or end when they leave.
 They prepare lesson plans and grade homework, and many stay after regular school hours to assist individual students or coordinate extracurricular activities.
-But teachers working for LAUSD only work 182 days per year.
-The average private sector professional, who also tends to put in long hours, assuming four weeks of either vacation or holidays, works 240 days per year – 32 percent more.
+But teachers working for LAUSD work just 182 days per year.
+The average private-sector professional, who also tends to put in long hours, assuming four weeks of either vacation or holidays, works 240 days per year – 32 percent more.
 The value of all this time off is incalculable, but simply normalizing pay for a 182 day year to a 240 day year yields an average annual pay of not $100K, but $132K.
-Taking into account the true cost of pensions and retirement healthcare benefits, much more than $132K.
+Taking into account the true cost of pensions and retirement healthcare benefits, that’s much more than $132K.

 This is what the LAUSD teachers union considers inadequate.
 If that figure appears concocted, just become an independent contractor.
-Suddenly the value of employer paid benefits becomes real, because you have to pay for them yourself.
+Suddenly the value of employer-paid benefits becomes real, because you have to pay for them yourself.

 California’s Ridiculously High Cost-of-Living

-If a base salary of over $70,000 per year, plus benefits (far more time off each year, pensions far better than Social Security, and excellent health insurance) worth nearly as much, isn’t enough for someone to financially survive in Los Angeles, maybe the union should examine the role it played, along with other public sector unions, in raising the cost-of-living in California.
+If a base salary of over $70,000 per year – plus benefits (far more time off each year, pensions far better than Social Security, and excellent health insurance) worth nearly as much – isn’t enough for someone to financially survive in Los Angeles, maybe the union should examine the role it played, along with other public sector unions, in raising the cost-of-living in California.

 Where was the California Teachers Association when restrictive laws such as CEQA, AB 32, SB 375 were passed, making housing unaffordable by restricting supply?
 What was the California Teachers Association stance on health coverage for undocumented immigrants, or sanctuary state laws?
 What did they expect, if laws were passed to make California a magnet for the world’s poor?
-Don’t they see the connection between 2.6 million undocumented immigrants living in California, and a housing shortage, or crowded classrooms?
+Don’t they see the connection between 2.6 million undocumented immigrants living in California, and a housing shortage or crowded classrooms?
 Don’t they see the connection between this migration of largely destitute immigrants who don’t speak English, and the burgeoning costs to LAUSD to provide special instruction and care to these students?

 When you make it nearly impossible to build anything in California, from housing to energy and water infrastructure, and at the same time invite the world to move in, you create an unaffordable state.
 When California’s state legislature passed laws creating this situation, what was the position of California Teachers Association?
 Need we ask?